How to build a government: Transition challenges await Biden

 The new president also could employ the Vacancies Act to place his top choices in acting executive branch roles for up to 300 days without Senate approval, then play a kind of musical chairs where he moves people between positions, Hauser said.

-Some progressives are backing former Deputy Treasury Secretary Sarah Bloom Raskin for that agency’s top job, and Sherrilyn Ifill, president of the NAACP Legal Defense and Educational Fund, for Biden’s Justice Department.
-The left is generally far less enamored with the potential Biden choice for defense secretary of Michele Flournoy.
-She served as an undersecretary of defense under Obama but also has worked as a defense consultant.

-Before Democrats get to arguing among themselves about Biden’s choices, there are bigger questions about the overall tone of the transition.
+Before Biden can get that far, though, there are bigger questions about the overall tone of the transition.

 Republican President Herbert Hoover so detested his successor, Democrat Franklin D. Roosevelt, that the U.S. government was hampered even as a recession deepened, unemployment rose and Adolf Hitler came to power in Germany.
 That helped prompt the 20th Amendment, ratified in 1933, which moved Inauguration Day from March to January.